Education Technology for Learning

 An Open Learning Faculty Member is available to assist students.
 Primary communication is through the Learning Environment's "Mail" tool.
 Students will receive the necessary contact information at the start of the course.

-In accordance with TRU's Grading Policy ED 3-5, a student in a Graduate program who receives a B- or lower in two or more courses will be required to withdraw regardless of their grade point average unless the program recommends otherwise.
-Individual programs may require a higher minimum passing grade.
+NOTE TO STUDENTS: Beginning this Online Teaching & Learning program in Winter 2012, a student who receives a B- (70–74) or lower in two or more courses will be required to withdraw regardless of their grade point average, unless the program coordinator recommends otherwise.